Recruiting KPIs: The 12 most important indicators

 The basis for calculating the quality-of-hire is the measured performance.

+The quality-of-hire allows to draw conclusions about the quality of the recruiting.
 Clearly, the higher the quality-of-hire, the more precisely the recruiting is tailored to the company’s needs.

 Obviously, exactly the talents that needed to be addressed were reached.

 In comparison with other recruiting KPIs such as channel effectiveness, recruiters can determine which applicant came to the company via which recruiting channel.
+This allows them to identify channels that deliver the highest quality-of-hire.

 Candidate Satisfaction